 However, if you feel that your iPad is slower than it used to be then you probably aren't imagining it.
-Even relatively new models feel sluggish compared to the way they performed when brand new.
+Even relatively new models can feel sluggish compared to the way they performed when brand new.

 Here are some of the tricks we use to speed up old or slowed-down iPads.
 If you've got a slow iPhone, we can help you there too.

 Delete apps you no longer use